nikramakrishnan/freetype-site/docs/ft2-properties.md

 Warping only works in &lsquo;normal&rsquo; auto-hinting mode replacing it.
 The idea of the code is to slightly scale and shift a glyph along the non-hinted dimension (which is usually the horizontal axis) so that as much of its segments are aligned (more or less) to the grid.
 To find out a glyph's optimal scaling and shifting value, various parameter combinations are tried and scored.

 By default, warping is off.

+<h4>note</h4>

+This property can be used with <a href="../ft2-module_management/index.html#ft_property_get">FT_Property_Get</a> also.

+This property can be set via the `FREETYPE_PROPERTIES` environment variable (using values 1 and 0 for &lsquo;on&rsquo; and &lsquo;off&rsquo;, respectively).

+The warping code can also change advance widths.
+Have a look at the `lsb_delta` and `rsb_delta` fields in the <a href="../ft2-base_interface/index.html#ft_glyphslotrec">FT_GlyphSlotRec</a> structure for details on improving inter-glyph distances while rendering.

+Since warping is a global property of the auto-hinter it is best to change its value before rendering any face.
+Otherwise, you should reload all faces that get auto-hinted in &lsquo;normal&rsquo; hinting mode.

+<h4>example</h4>

-The example below shows how to switch on warping (omitting the error handling).
+This example shows how to switch on warping (omitting the error handling).
 ```
   FT_Library  library;
   FT_Bool     warping = 1;